AJArnolie/StanfordQuadruped/README.md

 ```
 Note that the `--action` option allows users to select one of the four currently supported actions, Forward Motion (F), Backward Motion (B), Left Turning (L), and Right Turning (R).
 Additionally, note that we have included the policies we generated for each of the movements in this repository such that this step can be skipped if desired.

+Finally, **note that if the above command is run, it will overwrite our generated policies.** If you would like to avoid overwriting these policies, simply change the prefix associated with each movement on line 58 of `pupper_ars_run_policy.py` and on line 215 of `pupper_ars_train.py` such that the code writes your new policies to new files and reads them from these files.

 Once a new policy has been trained, run the following command to run the policy on a simulation of Pupper:
 ```
 python3 pupper_ars_run_policy.py --json_file=data/params.json --playback_speed=1.0 --action=F